 Most blonde lager would perhaps be too timid in palate to pair with the cheese, nor would sour styles, or bière blanche, really go with it, although personal preference must rule.
 A deep, amber beer with good hopping is the best choice I think.

 Vieux-Lille is part of a tradition which appears dotted along the mid-northern frontiers of Europe.
 Limburger in Germany, while a different taste, is the same type of idea, as is the (closer) Belgian Herve.
 (Limburger originates in Belgium anyway, it might be added).
 Some Scandinavian countries have artisan, very strong cheeses which result from preservation strategies devised before refrigeration.

 A recipe from the restaurant Le Square, in Lille, combines Vieux-Lille with beer to make an appetizing-sounding cheese fritter.
 Comments posted to the article suggest Maroilles or Munster as a replacement for Vieux-Lille.

 *Note added January 12, 2019: On a trip to Pas-de-Calais and Nord last August I re-tasted Vieux Lille.
 The characteristic salty note was there, but no ammonia notes and the cheese was not unusually strong in taste.
-Probably each producer has his own method and also, the cheese I bought (in Boulogne) likely was not long-aged.
+Probably each producer has his own method and maybe the cheese I bought (in Boulogne) was not long-aged.